Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 	Spike: This army
 	Spike reveals all of the Cybervators that are now under his control

+-Despite gaing new power Max refuses to use it and wears his restaint.
+He wants to win the championships with his original promise in my and ahow everyone that you don't need to be a berserker/Xybrid to succeed as a Cybervator.

 ## Act 1
 ### 1. Ordinary World
 Episodes: 1, 2